Joan-nord/LoopWorkspace/README.md

 # LoopWorkspace

-The Loop app can be built using GitHub in a browser on any computer or using a Mac with Xcode.
+The Loop app can be built using GitHub in a browser on any computer or using a Mac with Xcode..

 * Non-developers may prefer the GitHub method
 * Developers or Loopers who want full build control may prefer the Mac/Xcode method